 Fraud & Non-Compliance

-We take such matters very seriously and this letter once again is to make you aware that we have a dedicated Fraud & Non-Compliance Hotline available to anonymously report questionable workplace and academic issues at our respective universities.
-Any member of the UHS community can report possible non-compliance or misconduct confidentially using this Hotline – or, if you prefer, directly through the Texas State Auditor’s Office.
+Any member of the UHS community can report concerns about non-compliance or misconduct confidentially using this Hotline.
+Or, if you prefer, you can also share such concerns directly with the Texas State Auditor’s Office.
 Every report of non-compliance or misconduct will be promptly reviewed and investigated appropriately, with no exceptions.
-We are committed to providing an environment free from discrimination, misconduct, fraudulent activity and non-compliance with our UHS policies and rules.
 No one is above this process.

 Chancellor, University of Houston System